jj5/kickass-crypto/README.md

 This code assumes it's running on a 64-bit platform.
 It also assumes your PHP installation includes the bundled OpenSSL library.

-I believe this code should run in any PHP environment, but it has only been tested by my on Linux.
-If you have success with MacOS or Windows I would be happy to hear about it.
+I believe this code should run in any PHP environment, but I have only tested it on Linux.
+If you have had success on MacOS or Windows I would be happy to hear about it.

 Shell scripts are written for bash.
 If you don't have bash you may need to port.